shawndromat/sha_wna/README.md

 # Digest::SHAWNA

-A fun hashing algorithm experiment
+A fun hashing algorithm experiment.
+First there was SHA-1, then there was SHA-2, now there is SHA-WNA.

 ## Installation